hai-vr/lightbox-viewer/index.md

 ![image](https://user-images.githubusercontent.com/60819407/168620627-d1a7c300-ba8a-4668-b37d-fd8c34571c65.png)

 In a lightbox scene, each lightbox is defined in an object in the root called `Lightboxes`.
+The position and rotation of the lightbox is used to determine where to place the object inside that lightbox.

 ![image](https://user-images.githubusercontent.com/60819407/168619085-1b2a944d-b769-4551-b80e-2a4559da4483.png)